 - the Applicant's Doctor/Dentist/nurse/administrator at their GP or dental surgery

-- a Bank/Building Society staff member at the Applicant’s branch.
+- a Bank/Building Society staff member at the Applicant's branch or

-6.11 If the Verifier cannot be contacted by landline telephone at their workplace during normal office hours the Application will be put on hold and a letter or if applicant applied online email will be sent to the Applicant to request the details of a new Verifier before the Application Process can continue.
+6.11 If the Referee cannot be contacted by landline telephone or workplace email at their workplace during normal office hours the Application will be put on hold and a letter or if applicant applied online email will be sent to the Applicant to request the details of a new Referee before the Application Process can continue.

-6.12 If the Verifier is contacted but is unable or unwilling to confirm the information supplied in the Application Form the application will be put on hold and a letter or if applicant applied online email will be sent to the Applicant to request the details of a new Verifier before the Application Process can continue.
+6.12 If the Referee is contacted but is unable or unwilling to confirm the information supplied in the Application Form the application will be put on hold and a letter or if applicant applied online email will be sent to the Applicant to request the details of a new Referee before the Application Process can continue.

 7.1 Payment covers the cost of processing and verifying the application for a CitizenCard (the card itself remains the property of CitizenCard Limited).
 As soon as an application is submitted, either online or by post, CitizenCard Limited incurs costs in processing the information supplied.
 If an applicant wishes to cancel their application at any time they may do so but the application fees will not be refunded.